sidd0128/DynamicCards/README.md

        setCards([...cards, { title: '', description: '', hobby: 'Reading', options: [''] }]);
    };
    ```
-   - Adds a new blank card with default values.
+   - Adds a new blank card to the list with default values.

 3. **Copy Card:**
    ```tsx